 Once you’ve researched potential suppliers on Thomasnet.com, you’re ready to connect with the top candidates.
 To help you communicate effectively, we have different avenues available for communication.

 - Projects: Submit project proposals that will allow you to make your purchase directly on the site.
+Once you've submitted a project, you can message with a supplier.

 - Contact suppliers in a shortlist or saved supplier list: Send messages or project requests to suppliers from lists you’ve created.